top of page

 My research is situated at the intersection of nonmarket strategy and multinational management.
 It explains how firms can collaborate with nonprofit organizations and/or governments to solve ESG and sustainability issues of mutual concern.

 This phenomenon corresponds to the 17th of the United Nations’ Sustainable Development Goals, which is the only goal that designates a means to an end: forming “a global partnership for sustainable development” is a key mechanism for achieving future peace and prosperity via the sixteen other goals (e.g., no poverty, zero hunger, economic growth, gender equality).
 However, organizational differences across the private and nonprofit sectors generate not only valuable resource complementarities, but also collaborative challenges which may undermine the promise of cross-sector partnerships.

-Aline Gatignon is the Govil Family Faculty Scholar and Assistant Professor of Management at the Wharton School.
+Aline Gatignon is an Assistant Professor of Management at the Wharton School.
 She is also a member of the Penn Development Research Initiative (PDRI), a Faculty Affiliate with the Wharton Social Impact Initiative and Penn Center for Africana Studies, and a Senior Fellow with the Global Scope Lab (GLOB-S) at George Washington University.

 She completed her Ph.D. in Strategic Management at INSEAD, and previously received a M.A. in Development Economics and a B.A. in Political Science from the Paris Institute of Political Science (Sciences Po).

 Aline’s research and pedagogical case studies have been recognized with several awards, including the Strategic Management Society Best PhD Paper Award and the European Foundation for Management Development case study competition award.
 Her work has been listed as part of INSEAD’s “50 Years, 50 Women, 50 Ideas” series.